Saud-Bin-Shahid/Calculator_App_Automation_Using_Appilum/README.md

 # Calculator_App_Automation_Using_Appilum
-This Repository contains, automation of a series of calculation in a calculator app by using Appium, Selenium and TestNG.
+This Repository contains, automation of a series of calculation in a calculator app by using Appium, Selenium Webdriver and TestNG.

 # Tools and Technology
 - Selenium webdriver
 - Appium
 - Android Studio
-- App Inspector
+- Appium Inspector
 - Intellij

 # Pre-requisities